361 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 359 Beacon to the east and 363

 By the 1878-1879 winter season, 361 Beacon was the home of George William Pettes and his wife, Mary Rebecca Hathaway (Balch) Pettes.
 They previously had lived at 116 Marlborough.

 George Pettes was an editor, journalist, and advertising agent. and previously had been a chemical merchant.
 He is credited with authoring American or Standard Whist (published in 1881) on the card game whist, although it may have been written by his son, George Wesley Pettes, who lived with his parents at 361 Beacon and was employed at the Boston Customs House (the book was authored by “G. W. P.” and is frequently credited to George William Pettes; however, the Book News for June, 1891, indicates that George Wesley Pettes wrote Whist in Diagrams in that year and also wrote a column on the game for the Boston Evening Transcript, both written under the name “G. W. P.”).

 George and Mary Pettes continued to live at 361 Beacon during the 1881-1882 winter season, but had moved thereafter to the Longwood area of Brookline.

 By the 1882-1883 winter season, it was the home of Thomas Kittredge Cummins, a commission merchant, and his wife, Mary Ann (Paschall) Cummins.
 They previously had lived at 92 Charles.

 By the 1887-1888 winter season, 361 Beacon was the home of John Marshall Ward, treasurer of the Boston Theatre, and his wife, Elizabeth (Tolman) Ward.
 They previously had lived at 31 Gloucester.

-Living with them were his mother, Amanda (Atherton) Ward, the widow of Charles Trowbridge Ward, and his sister, Catherine Dexter (Ward) Perry, the widow of William Cabot Gorham Perry.
+Living with them were his mother, Amanda (Atherton) Ward, the widow of Charles Trowbridge Ward, and his sister, Catherine Dexter (Ward) Perry, the former wife of William Cabot Gorham Perry.

 Amanda Ward died in January of 1888.
 John and Elizabeth Ward and Catherine Perry continued to live at 361 Beacon.

 The house was not listed in the 1897 and 1898 Blue Books.